Pfesi/dran2/README.md

 * **Command-Line Interface (CLI)**: Designed for automated and semi-automated processing of drift scan data.
 The CLI streamlines the reduction and analysis of large batches of drift scan files.

-* **Graphical User Interface (GUI)**: (planned for future release) Provides a user-friendly environment ideal for interactive exploration and analysis of individual files.
+* **Graphical User Interface (GUI)**: Provides a user-friendly environment ideal for interactive exploration and analysis of individual files.
 The GUI allows for data inspection, fitting, and basic analysis of time series data produced by the CLI.